Switch to desktop mode for better experience.

 Indicator Summary

 In recent years, the Average Seat Capacity for Indian airlines has exhibited a gradual upward trajectory.
-This trend is primarily attributable to the progressive integration of larger, fuel-efficient aircraft into the fleet, alongside strategic optimizations in fleet composition to align with escalating passenger demand.
+This trend is primarily attributable to the progressive integration of larger, fuel-efficient aircraft into the fleet, alongside strategic optimisations in fleet composition to align with escalating passenger demand.
 Such enhancements enable airlines to bolster seat capacity, thereby improving cost efficiencies, mitigating per-passenger operating expenses, and supporting expansion in both domestic and international travel segments.